 As a whole, Americans did not need them.
 Points-of-sales, stores-neighborhood and supermarkets, replaced the need to grow your own.
-People filled that time for "more important" activities.
+People filled that time with "more important" activities.

-Obama's elections (HAHAHA!) increased interest in disaster preparedness, the possibility and the probability of the Fit Hitting the Shan when basic resources become scarce.
-Videos of people scavenging through supermarkets as the shelves become bare,gangs of people hoarding as much as they can because food distribution would become impossible sold many people on ensuring they would be able to survive.
+Obama's elections (HAHAHA!) increased interest in disaster preparedness, the possibility and the probability of the Fit Hitting the Shan when basic resources became scarce.
+Videos of people scavenging through supermarkets as the shelves become bare, gangs of people hoarding as much as they can because food distribution would become impossible sold many people on ensuring they would be able to survive.

 Fukushima, Japan disaster, 2011